-Capital Southwest strongly believes that the most appropriate form of equity-based compensation that it can offer is Restricted Stock.
-Relative to other forms of equity-based compensation, Restricted Stock will allow Capital Southwest to (i) manage dilution associated with equity-based compensation, and (ii) match the return expectations of the business more closely with its equity-based compensation plan.
+Capital Southwest believes that Restricted Stocks offers an attractive form of equity-based compensation for certain employees, Restricted Stock will allow Capital Southwest to (1) develop superior alignment in business plan, shareholder interests and employee interests, (2) manage dilution associated with equity-based compensation and (3) match the return expectations of the business more closely with its equity-based compensation plan.
+Certain employees may also be prohibited from receiving certain other forms of equity-based compensation.
 Capital Southwest believes the Restricted Stock will have a clear and meaningful benefit to its shareholders and its business prospects that supports approval of this application.